calee14/quake-watch/README.md

 - [ ] Figure out why the training can be really bad.
 Inconsistent results
 	- [ ] Maybe add more LSTMs
 - [ ] Test on some user created data
+- Options:
+ - [ ] tell users the magnitude of the next earthquake in their area
+ - [ ] Try to fix model with timestamp values